udacity/cdond-c3-projectstarter/instructions/3-configuration-management.md

 ![Successful promotion job.](screenshots/SCREENSHOT08.png)

 - Add a job that promotes our new front-end to production
-  - Use a [CloudFormation template](https://github.com/udacity/cdond-c3-projectstarter/tree/master/.circleci/files) to change the origin of your CloudFront distribution to the new S3 bucket ARN.
+  - Use a [CloudFormation template](https://github.com/udacity/cdond-c3-projectstarter/tree/master/.circleci/files) to change the origin of your CloudFront distribution to the new S3 bucket.
 - Provide a screenshot of the successful job. **[SCREENSHOT08]**
 - Provide the public URL for your CloudFront distribution (aka, your production front-end). **[URL03]**
 - Provide the public URL for your back-end server in EC2. **[URL04]**